Infineon/arduino-core-psoc6/docs/arduino-deviations.rst

 Arduino API Deviations
 ======================

-This section documents the differences between the standard Arduino Language Reference and `PSOC6-for-Arduino`.
+This section documents the differences between the standard `Arduino Language Reference <https://docs.arduino.cc/language-reference/>`_ and the Arduino core for PSOC™ 6.

 Digital IO
 ----------